 To be able to synchronize the passwords, the plugin requires that the managed/user object exist in the OpenIDM repository.
 Users have typically been created by a reconciliation or liveSync process.

 The OpenDJ password sync plugin is supported for OpenDJ versions 2.4.6, 2.5, and 2.6.
-The Active Directory password sync plugin is supported on Windows 2003, Windows 2008 R2, and Windows 2012 R2.
+The Active Directory password sync plugin is supported on Windows 2008 RC 2, Active Directory version 47.